Pujan-khunt/learn-go/concurrency/Go-Runtime-Scheduler.md

 2. **Threads frequently juggled goroutine between each other**: This causes performance issues since the parent and child goroutines will be separted on to different threads, which will cause performance issues.
 It also caused a lot of kernel-space context switches.

+3. **Wasted thread-local cache memory for blocked threads**: Every thread `M` has a thread-local cache so that it can use it for allocation or to hold free memory.
+The problem is that mcache is only use by threads which actually execute Go code, and the ratio of threads executing go code to the ones which don't (because of being blocked by system calls or any other reason) can go upo 1:100.
+Each mcache thread can take upto 2MB per thread, it can result into hundreds of MB of memory being wasted.
+And this memory is not freed until the thread is destroyed.

 #### Why Parent and Child Goroutines Executing on Different Kernel Threads Isn't Optimal?

 The simple answer to this question is: **CPU Cache Locality**.
 Its a technique where a process takes advantage of the CPU caches,